AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 and `grouped` does not render any differently).

 ### `sections`
-This property is requires and must be a list of one or section objects.
+This property is required and must be a list of one or more section objects.
 A dialog form is made up of one or more sections which group the editing controls into logical collections.
 Each section object has the following properties.